 The two programs are distinctly different and have varying requirements.
 There are possible courses that will have "cross-over" or be applicable to both programs, however.
 The best way to get a definitive course of study review and recommendations is to contact an advisor for each program directly.
 For international studies on the St. Louis campus, please contact Mary Wolf at email@example.com .

-Do I have to take a 415 level language course to attain the required proficiency status required of the major?
+Do I have to take a proficiency level language course to complete the language requirement for the major?

 No, not necessarily.
 You can also fulfill the language requirement by testing to the proficiency level.

 Course offerings vary from semester to semester.
 Each semester the Center publishes a listing of all course attributes (courses that count toward the international studies major).
 See Fall, 2014.
 For a review of your previous coursework see the advisor in The Center for International Studies, firstname.lastname@example.org (Mary Wolf)

 I've already done an internship last summer.
 Can that count toward the required internship experience?

 Internships require prior approval and must have an international component to the service learning experience.
 Most importantly, if a previous internship experience is to be applied it must show on your transcript as course credit to count towards the major.
 There is a possibility of an internship from another department being applicable to international studies.
 For specific requirements for ISTD 491 Internship in International Studies see the Internship Form.

 How do you set up an internship?

 Because the major is individualized for each major the best way to initiate your internship experience is to acquaint yourself with the requirements, see the internship section of our website for possible internship sites, and then source and apply to each site experience that interests you.
 Ideally, the internship should encompass both of your majors to be the most beneficial experience for you.
 As always, please feel free to check with your advisor if you have any questions.